Ria424/developers-animatesdk-docs/ToolObj_object/ToolObj7.md

 #### Description

-Method; specifies which Property inspector should be used when the tool is activated.
+Method; Specifies which Property inspector should be used when the tool is activated.
 This method is used only when you create extensible tools.
 Acceptable values are "shape" (the default), "text", and "movie".

 #### Example